Sapphire Gemstone: Meaning, Properties and Uses

 The deposits and occurrence of sapphire stones are very rare due to the geological conditions in which they are formed, however, there are emblematic countries where they are found such as Burma, Cambodia, Sri Lanka, India, Afghanistan, Montana and other areas.

-See also Rainbow Quartz Stone: Meaning, Properties and Uses
+See also Sugilite: Meaning, Properties and Uses

 Similarly, in recent decades some parts of Africa have become benchmarks for the production of this mineral, where Madagascar, Kenya, Tanzania, Nigeria and Malawi stand out.